randy3k/Terminus/README.md

 # Bring a real terminal to Sublime Text

-It is a cross platform terminal for Sublime Text which works on Windows, macOS and Linux.
+The first cross platform terminal for Sublime Text.

 <table>
     <tr>